ssarava/Data-Structures/Java/README.md

-## Getting Started
+## About

-This directory contains my implementations of foundational data structures and ones that I find interesting.
+This directory contains my implementations of foundational data structures and others that I find interesting.
+Written in Java, probably easier in Python.

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains two folders:

-- `src`: the folder to maintain sources
+- `src`: contains directories for various data structures.
-- `lib`: the folder to maintain dependencies
+- `lib`: maintain dependencies

-Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

-## Dependency Management

-The `JAVA PROJECTS` view allows you to manage your dependencies.
-More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).